mytechnotalent/MicroPython-micro-bit-Study-Buddy/README.md

 ## Project Hypothetical
 YOU are a History and Biology Educator and are about to teach your students the 50 state capitals of the US in your history curriculum in addition to parts of a cell in your biology curriculum.
 YOU now have a grant and with that grant a micro:bit V2 for each student and YOU get to take advantage of the micro:bit EEET (Electronic Educational Engagement Tool) to integrate into your curriculum!

 YOU follow the steps below and very easily see how YOU can integrate this technology in a way NEVER done in history!
-YOU will be able to BRING TO LIFE a micro:bit TED (Talking Educational Database) or talking chat bot that can help the student learn the 50 state capitols and the parts of a cell as it makes facial animations and literally talks to the student!
+YOU will be able to BRING TO LIFE a micro:bit TED (Talking Educational Database) or talking chat bot that can help the student learn the 50 state capitals and the parts of a cell as it makes facial animations and literally TALKS to the student!

-The student will then be able to work with the micro:bit TED on their own to help strengthen their curriculum concept development and then be able to take the micro:bit TEQ to help them prepare for the subject exam or test.
-They can engage the TED and TEQ on demand and help build their confidence and comfort level of the subject matter in a revolutionary new way!
+The student will then be able to work with the micro:bit TED on their own to help strengthen their curriculum concept development and then take the micro:bit TEQ to help them prepare for the subject exam or test.
+They can engage the TED and TEQ on demand which will build their confidence and comfort level of the subject matter in a revolutionary new way!